Horizon Forbidden West: Release

 In June 2022, Sony released a free update for the game, introducing New Game Plus, a new difficulty level, and the ability to redistribute skill points, among other new additions.
 At The Game Awards 2022, an expansion titled Burning Shores was announced.
-It was released only for the PlayStation 5 and was about a third of the size of the original game.
+It was released on 19 April 2023 only for the PlayStation 5 and was about a third of the size of the original game.
 Unlike The Frozen Wilds, the expansion of Zero Dawn, Burning Shores pushes the narrative forward, as it was set after the events of the main game and requires the completion of the main game in order to access the content.
 It also gives Aloy a potential love interest with Seyka, as the team felt that Aloy pursuing a romantic relationship was a "natural evolution" for the character following her growth in the events of Forbidden West.
 Seyka was voiced by Kylie Liya Page, while the antagonist, Londra, was voiced by Sam Witwer.
 The team also added a thalassophobia mode for players who fear large bodies of water and an in-game memorial for Reddick following his passing in March 2023.
 Sony bundled the main game with the Burning Shores expansion and re-released the game for PlayStation 5 on 6 October 2023 as Horizon Forbidden West Complete Edition.
 Nixxes Software then ported the Complete Edition to Windows on 21 March 2024.

 Reception

 Critical reception

 Horizon Forbidden West received "generally favorable" reviews upon release, according to review aggregator website Metacritic.
 Critics generally agreed that it was a bigger and more improved experience when compared with its predecessor.

+Simon Cardy from IGN praised the use of cinematics to convey important parts of the story.
+He remarked that the story was at its best when it was about the cast's personal dramas and the social and political conflicts surrounding the tribes.
+Dom Peppiatt from VG247 compared the game's structure to Mass Effect and wrote that "the flirtations with BioWare-style story ideas showed just how much of a future this series has."
+Several critics noted that the game's focus on character development is an improvement over its predecessor.
+While some critics praised Aloy as a character and found her struggles to be compelling and relatable, her personality and initial motivations were criticized, with Phil Hornshaw from Eurogamer writing that she was generally not as interesting as the surrounding cast.
+The cast's performance and the game's motion capture technology were also praised for enhancing the game's storytelling.
+The direction of the story received some criticism from reviewers.
+Hetfield wrote that the story went "fully off the rails into wild, nonsensical sci-fi" and criticized the ending and its antagonists.
+Ben Rayner from Digital Spy, likewise, felt that Forbidden Wests pivot to "hard sci-fi" was a baffling choice.
+Several reviewers remarked that newcomers to the franchise may not be fully engaged in the game's narrative due to its constant callbacks to the events depicted in the first game.